-Yes, but you are strongly encouraged to bill the fees in the CDCP Dental Benefit Grids.
-The CDCP was designed to ensure that lower-income residents can access the oral health care services they need to improve their oral and overall health.
-If you choose to, you will be required to obtain informed consent from the CDCP client before the services are rendered about any fees that the CDCP will not cover.
+Yes, but you are strongly encouraged to bill the CDCP Dental Benefit Grids.
+The CDCP was designed to ensure that lower-income residents can access the oral services they need to improve their oral and overall health.
+If you choose to balance bill, you must obtain informed consent from the CDCP client before the services are rendered about any fees the CDCP will not cover.